Company's Profile

 About City People - Urban Renewal

-City People is an entrepreneurial company that specializes in the initiation, management, and construction of residential projects within the framework of urban renewal, focusing on projects in Tel Aviv-Yafo, Herzliya, Givatayim, and Bat Yam.
-The company is among the leading firms in the field of demolition and construction, Tama 38, and urban renewal according to Globes and Madlan rankings.
-City People was founded by three Air Force fighter pilots, including the CEO, Ron Hen.
-City People has been demonstrating proven success in leading and managing complex projects under challenging timelines, for over 15 years.
-The company executed one of the first projects under the Tama 38 program in Tel Aviv-Yafo and delivered the first demolition and construction project under the Neighborhoods Plan.
-City People is currently leading approx. 60 unique urban renewal projects, including large-scale demolition and construction projects, and new residential buildings, focusing on Tel Aviv-Yafo.
+The company is among the leading firms in the field of real estate development and construction, Tama 38, and urban renewal according to Globes and Madlan rankings.
+The City People was founded by three Air Force pilots, including the CEO, Ron Chen.
+For over 15 years, The City People has consistently excelled in leading and managing complex projects under demanding timelines.
+The company completed one of the first TAMA 38 projects in Tel Aviv-Jaffa and delivered the city’s first demolition and reconstruction project under the zoning plan.
+The City People is currently leading approx. 60 unique urban renewal projects, including large-scale demolition and construction projects, and new residential buildings, focusing on Tel Aviv-Yafo.
 The company collaborates with Israel’s leading architectural firms, which are responsible for planning the projects, under the supervision of the company’s internal architecture and planning department.

-Property Owners as Community Partners
+Property Owners as Partners

 Selected Projects